Create and Update Products with WooCommerce API

 $body = json_decode( wp_remote_retrieve_body( $response ) );

-If you’re going to create products with attributes using WooCommerce API, I could recommend you my another tutorial with the appropriate examples there.
+If you’re going to create products with attributes using WooCommerce API, I recommend you check my other tutorial with the appropriate examples there.

 $response = wp_remote_request(